oldoldman/f2fs-design/README.md

 #### free segment selection
 #### dirty segment selection
 ### gc
-gc is the process of cleaning dirty segment, blocks are move from dirty segment to other segments, which makes more free segments.
+gc is the process of cleaning dirty segment, blocks are moved out from dirty segment to other segments, which makes more free segments.